By Robert Schinetsky

 Studies have shown that exercise can help with depression by improving hormonal levels and increases overall mood.

 At times like this, it can be helpful to have a training partner or a workout buddy there with you to help push you when you’re not able to do it yourself.
-We’ll discuss more about how to gain motivation and make progress during your workouts when dealing with symptoms of depression ahead, but first let’s discuss…
+We’ll discuss more how to gain motivation and make progress during your workouts when dealing with symptoms of depression ahead, but first, let’s discuss…

 Can You Get Weaker When Battling Depression?